-Cutting-edge designers Buster + Punch are behind the look of the restaurant, Vintage Borough, which is getting as many column inches as the food in the run-up to opening.
+Cutting-edge designers Buster + Punch are behind the look of the restaurant, Arthur Hooper's, which is getting as many column inches as the food in the run-up to opening.
 Curiously, the theme is vintage but the look is rather more alternative, featuring interior fittings such as steel cage light fittings and strip neon lights, while the look is largely metallic and monochrome.

 It’s not the Victorian Borough we pictured, although ‘decaying wooden’ stools are at least, we suppose, full of history.